A Modular Graph-Native Query Optimization Framework: System Implementation

+\begin{remark} { While optimizing \cgps, we encapsulate \bgps~ within a specialized relational \scan~ operator, with its cost determined by the \bgp~ frequencies, which enables us to leverage Calcite’s built-in metadata handlers and relational optimization rules to enhance the relational components of ~\cgps.
+This approach allows \gopt~ to benefit from Calcite’s robust relational optimization techniques.
+For example, when executing a \group~ operator, Calcite’s \kw{AggregatePushDown} rule can help reduce intermediate results and improve efficiency. }

+{ Moreover, more sophisticated cost estimation is required for \bgps~ with filters after they are incorporated into \bgps~ (as described in \filterrule~ in \refsec{rbo}).
+Currently, we followed~\cite{glogs} to predefine selectivity values (e.g., 0.1) for vertices and edges with filtering conditions.
+In future work, we aim to integrate advanced selectivity estimation techniques, such as histograms and sampling provided by Calcite, to further improve optimizing \bgps~ with filters. } \end{remark}

 \stitle{Output Format}.
-We use the Google Protocol Buffers (protobuf)~\cite{protobuf} to define the output format of the physical plan optimized by \gopt.
-The use of protobuf offers a significant advantage due to its platform-independent nature, enabling \gopt~ to be effortlessly integrated with a backend execution engine.
-Specifically, we have successfully integrated \gopt into Alibaba's \gs~ platform, enabling the optimization of graph queries.
-This integration allows the optimized physical plans to be executed using the distributed dataflow engine \gaia~\cite{qian2021gaia}.
-This setup facilitates large-scale distributed graph query processing, enhancing \gs's efficiency and scalability in analyzing complex graph data.
+We use the Google Protocol Buffers (protobuf)~\cite{protobuf} to define the format of the physical plan output by \gopt.
+Protobuf provides a platform-independent format, enabling seamless integration of \gopt~with various backends.
+Specifically, we have integrated \gopt~into Alibaba's \gs~platform, allowing the optimized physical plans to be executed on the distributed dataflow engine \gaia~\cite{qian2021gaia} through a \code{PhysicalConverter}.
+This integration enhances the efficiency and scalability of handling \patrels~in \gs.
+Similarly, we have also integrated \gopt~into Neo4j to demonstrate its compatibility and effectiveness in various graph systems.